The International IMS Steering Committee (ISC)

 The main responsibility of the ISC is to provide overall guidance, to set strategic priorities for the IMS program, and to oversee program implementation.

-The current IMS participating regions represented in the ISC are the European Union, Republic of Korea, Mexico, Switzerland, and the United States of America.
+The current IMS participating regions represented in the ISC are the European Union, Mexico, and the United States of America.